Rosera Assembly constituency: 2010

 In the 2010 state assembly elections, Manju Hajari of BJP won the Rosera seat defeating her nearest rival Pitamber Paswan of RJD.
-Contests in most years were multi cornered but only winners and runners up are being mentioned.
+Electoral contests in most years featured multiple candidates but only winners and runners up are being mentioned.
 Gajendra Prasad Singh of RJD defeated Ashok Kumar of JD(U) in October 2005 and February 2005.
 Ashok Kumar of JD(U) defeated Gajendra Prasad Singh of RJD in 2000.
 Gajendra Prasad Singh of Janata Dal defeated Ramashray Roy of Congress in 1995 and Rama Kant Jha of Congress in 1990.
 Bhola Mandar of Lok Dal defeated Satyendra Narain Choudhary of Congress in 1985.
 Ramashray Rai of Congress (I) defeated Ram Lakhan Singh of Janata Party (SC) in 1980.
 Prayag Mandal, Independent, defeated Ramashay Rai of Congress in 1977.